cdellacqua/library-template.js/README.md

 ├── src: folder that contains the source of your library and the demo page │   ├── lib: root of your library source files
 │   │   └── index.ts: library entry point
-│   ├── main.ts: script that runs in the demo page
-│   ├── style.css: basic style for the demo page
+│   ├── browser.ts: script that runs in the demo page │   ├── node.ts: script that runs in the demo node app │   ├── style.css: basic style for the demo page
 │   └── vite-env.d.ts: Vite.js type definitions
 ├── tests: folder that contains tests